 Complete Part II for the five highest paid independent contractors (whether individuals or firms) who performed personal services of a professional nature for the organization and, in return, received over \$50,000 for the year from the organization.
-Examples of such contractors include attorneys, accountants, and doctors.
-Also show the number of other independent contractors who received more than \$50,000 for the year for performing such services but who are not individually listed in Part II.
+Examples of such contractors include attorneys, accountants,

-The organization may also provide an attachment to explain the entire 1994 compensation package for any person listed in Part II.
+The organization may, at its discretion, provide an attachment to explain the entire 1995 compensation package for any person listed in Part II.